 You can change the beneficiaries of your life insurance by contacting your insurance company.
 You’ll need to submit a change of beneficiary form online, on paper, or over the phone.
 The form will ask for personal information about your beneficiary, such as:

 Date of birth

 You can also choose:

-Whether someone is a primary or contingent beneficiary: Contingent beneficiaries accept life insurance proceeds if all the primary beneficiaries are unable to do so.
+Whether someone is a primary or contingent beneficiary: Contingent beneficiaries accept the death benefit if none of the primary beneficiaries can.

-Make sure you inform your new beneficiary of your policy and where to find your coverage documents in case they need to file a claim.
+Make sure you tell your new beneficiary about your policy and where to find your coverage documents in case they need to file a claim.

 Keeping your policy’s beneficiaries updated ensures that your death benefit goes to the right people.
-It’s always smart to review your policy regularly, but you should consider adjusting your coverage after any big life event, such as:
+It’s always smart to review your policy regularly, but consider adjusting your coverage after a big life event, such as:

 Birth or adoption of a child

 Death of a beneficiary